 The Magnificent Birds of Kauai

-Many incredible birds call Kauai home, including native songbirds, tropical birds, and the island’s infamous hordes of wild chickens.
+Many incredible birds call Kauai home, including native songbirds, tropical birds, including the Hawaiian stilt, and the island’s infamous hordes of wild chickens.
 The feral chickens were likely once bred and raised for food, but today they roam the entire island freely, giving tourists a show with their vibrant plumage and distinctive crowing.

-Along with the wild chickens, Kauai is also host to a great variety of birds, including the Nene goose—the state bird of Hawaii—and over 80 different species of tropical birds that nest on the island, including forest birds and songbirds.
+Along with the wild chickens, Kauai is also host to a great variety of birds, including Hawaii’s state bird, the Nene goose and over 80 different species of tropical birds that nest on the island, including forest birds and songbirds.

-Along with the rare and endangered species that live here, there are also a number of feral animals you might see biking through Waimea Canyon, hiking to the top of the cliff at Napali Coast State Park, or wandering through one of the many forest reserves.
-This includes the feral cats, dogs, goats, cattle, and pigs, but there are also domestic goats to see, wild boar, and a couple species of deer that make their home on the island.
+Along with the rare and endangered species that live here, there are also a number of feral animals on Kauai you might see biking through Waimea Canyon, hiking to the top of the cliff at Napali Coast State Park, or wandering through one of the many forest reserves.
+This includes feral cats, dogs, goats, cattle, and pigs, but there are also domestic goats to see, wild boar and a couple of species of deer that make their home on the island.